w3c/web-advertising/admetrics.md

-When the view event is triggered parameters identifying the ad and its trigger are queued for transmission along with the current date and time, and perhaps other commercially relevant values such as the `origin` of the top-level or parent frame, but ensuring that their is insufficient entropy in the combined data to track the user.
+When the view event is triggered parameters identifying the ad and its trigger are queued for transmission along with the current date and time, and perhaps other commercially relevant values such as the `origin` of the top-level or parent frame, but ensuring that there is insufficient entropy in the combined data to track the user.
 In addition proof that the originator is a legitimate browser operated by a real human user is included via the `browser` parameter, described below.